SharePoint/sp-dev-docs/docs/pnp-guidance/multigeo-discovery.md

 ## Discover whether your tenant is Multi-Geo

-You can use Microsoft Graph to discover whether a tenant is Multi-Geo.
-Requests via Microsoft Graph to Multi-Geo tenants return more then one item in the collection.
+You can use Microsoft Graph to discover whether a tenant is Multi-Geo since requests via Microsoft Graph to Multi-Geo tenants return more then one item in the collection.
 The following example shows the results of a Microsoft Graph call to a single-geo tenant.

 <!-- Not sure where the output for a Multi-Geo tenant is.
 Provide a link? -->